(Takayasu's Arteritis; Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome)

 For 20% of patients, the course is monophasic.
 For the rest, the course is relapsing and remitting or chronic and progressive.
 Even when symptoms and laboratory abnormalities suggest quiescence, new vascular lesions occur and are evident on imaging studies.
 A progressive course and the presence of complications (eg, hypertension, aortic regurgitation, heart failure, aneurysms) predict a less favorable prognosis.

 Corticosteroids are the cornerstone of Takayasu arteritis treatment.
 The optimal dose, tapering schedule, and length of treatment have not been determined.
 Treatment with corticosteroids alone induces remission in most patients.
 Prednisone is usually used.
-The starting dose is 1 mg/kg po once/day for 1 to 3 mo; the dose is then tapered slowly over several months.
+The starting dose is 1 mg/kg orally once a day for 1 to 3 months; the dose is then tapered slowly over several months.
 Lower starting doses may also induce remission.
 About half of patients relapse when the drug is tapered or stopped, despite initial response.

-Methotrexate, cyclophosphamide, azathioprine, mycophenolate mofetil, and TNF inhibitors (eg, etanercept, infliximab) have been used successfully in some patients.
+Methotrexate, cyclophosphamide, azathioprine, mycophenolate mofetil, tumor necrosis factor (TNF) inhibitors (eg, infliximab), and tocilizumab have been used successfully in some patients (1, 2).
 They can be tried if corticosteroids are insufficiently effective or cannot be tapered.
-Methotrexate is started at a dose of 0.3 mg/kg once/wk, which is increased up to 25 mg/wk.
+Methotrexate is started at a dose of 0.3 mg/kg once a week, which is increased up to 25 mg/week.
 Mycophenolate mofetil can also be tried.
 Cyclophosphamide should be considered in patients with coronary vasculitis or other serious complications thought to be due to active arteritis.

-An antiplatelet drug (eg, aspirin 325 mg po once/day) is frequently used because platelet-mediated occlusion cannot be excluded.
-Hypertension should be treated aggressively; ACE inhibitors may be effective.
+An antiplatelet drug (eg, aspirin 325 mg orally once a day) is frequently used because platelet-mediated occlusion may play a role in the progression of ischemia.
+Hypertension should be treated aggressively; angiotensin-converting enzyme (ACE) inhibitors may be effective.